A Quick Guide For Schools To The National Tutoring Programme & Catch Up Fund: 2021/22 Update

 What can the funding be used for

-He confirmed that school leaders could begin allocating the funding now and begin summer catch up programs to be paid for when the additional funds arrive, but stressed that schools should look at catch-up plans and one-to-one or small group tuition spanning the full academic year, not just the autumn term.
+He confirmed that school leaders could begin allocating the funding from the date the fund was announced (summer term 2020), but stressed that schools should look at catch-up plans and one-to-one or small group tuition spanning the full academic year, not just the autumn term.